hemanthkolli031/virtualenv/docs/installation.rst

 --------

 :pypi:`virtualenv` is a CLI tool that needs a Python interpreter to run.
-If you already have a ``Python 3.7+`` interpreter the best is to use :pypi:`pipx` to install virtualenv into an isolated environment.
+If you already have a ``Python 3.7+`` interpreter, the best is to use:pypi:`pipx` to install virtualenv into an isolated environment.
 This has the added benefit that later you'll be able to upgrade virtualenv without affecting other parts of the system.

 .. code-block:: console